salcedoe/MtMdocs/docs/matlabBasics/PlottingBasics.md

 >**Swarm Chart of Maximum Temperatures.** Temperature (˚C) is plotted along the y-axis, while the x-coordinates of the data points randomly jitter around 1.
 If we changed *`x`* from a vector of `1`'s to a vector of `100`'s, then the values would jitter around `100`.
 Notice how the shape of the swarm is dependent on the distribution of the data: the widest part of the plot is along the median temperature of `79.5˚F`, whereas the narrowest parts of the plot have the fewest data points.

-While box plots nicely summarize the distribution of the data, they may not  true data density.
-One solution is to create a swarm (or beeswarm) chart which plots all the data at once.
-Since the data is one-dimensional, we treat each data point as having the exact same X-coordinate (like `1`), meaning that every data point in the dataset is plotted on top of each other.
-To differentiate between data points, a swarm chart adds a random variation along the x-axis (or jitter) to reduce overlap of data points.

 ### Multiple Swarm Charts

 To plot multiple swarm charts in the same plot, you stack vectors (instead of creating a matrix like for boxchart or barplot).

 In the following example, we plot both the Minimum and Maximum Temperatures.
-For the `x` input, we concatenate a series of 1's followed by a series of 2's.
+For the `x` input, we concatenate a series of `1's` followed by a series of `2's`.
 The we typecast this vector into a [categorical array](../dataProcessing/dataTypes.md/#categorical-arrays), so we can  associate the label "Min" with the value `1` and the label "Max" with the value `2`.
 For the `y`, we concatenate the Min and Max Temperatures into a single vector.
-And then, for a more pleasing aesthetic, we add some additional inputs into swarmchart to modify the face color, transparency and jitter width of the data points.
+And then, for a more pleasing aesthetic, we add some additional inputs into the function **`swarmchart`** to modify the face color, transparency, and jitter width of the data points.

 ```matlab linenums="1" title="Swarm Chart of Min and Max Temperatures"
 x = [ones(height(T),1); ones(height(T),1)+1]; % stack 1's atop of 2's